 - Go to the General section and select Software Update in the right panel.

 - The system will start checking for updates.
 If any are available, click to update your system.
+Please note, that once the new system is downloaded, you’ll need to restart your Mac.

 Reset Chrome Settings